-IMPORTANT: All authors listed on the proposal are required to complete the disclosure form and submit a biography by Wednesday, April 23, 2025, 11:59 p.m., Pacific Time.
-If ANY author does not complete their disclosure, the ENTIRE PROPOSAL will be administratively withdrawn.
+IMPORTANT: All authors listed on the proposal are required to complete the disclosure form and submit a biography by Wednesday, April 22, 2026, 11:59 p.m., Pacific Time.
+If ANY author does not complete their disclosure, the ENTIRE PROPOSAL will be withdrawn from consideration by ASHA.

 Author Agreement